Elentra API

 3. The payload

 POST, PUT and DELETE requests modify the original seed data that might affect other tests.
-Use annotations to restore the data to the original state before the test was executed.
+Use to restore the data to the original state before the test was executed.

 These requirements also apply to PATCH requests.